richardschoen/MonoOniLibrary/README.md

 # Using the MONO CL command to call a .Net console or other application

-The following example calls a program named: Sample1.exe from the /mydotnet directory and passes the program 2 parameters.
+The following example calls a program named: Sample1.exe from the /mydotnet directory and passes the program 2 parameters individually vi the MONO CL command.
+See the MONO2 command if you want to pass all parms in a single parameter value instead.
+More of a preference thing.

 MONO WORKDIR('/mydotnet')
      EXEFILE(Sample1.exe)
      ARGS('Parm1 value' 'Parm 2 value')
      OUTFILE(MONOSTDOUT)
+     MONOPATH('/QOpenSys/pkgs/bin')
      DSPSTDOUT(*NO)
      LOGSTDOUT(*YES)
      PRTSTDOUT(*NO)